 The belief that there exists a natural order to things is synonymous with the idea of liberty in the American psyche.
 For this reason the Thirteen Colonies could fight a war of liberation (1776-1783) from Great Britain while simultaneously maintaining the institution of slavery at home.
 There was no contradiction in it.
 Natural Law dictated some men are slaves and others are masters; it was sufficient that the masters (the white people breaking away from Britain) had liberty.
 This psychological compartmentalization of liberty—that it does not exist universally but exists in “pockets” (or tight spaces)—is foundational to American political culture; and for this reason it was not incompatible to believe liberty was preserved while whites enjoyed full-citizenship while being simultaneously denied to African-Americans until the 1960s.
 Trump’s popularity reflects this fundamental lack of flexibility within America’s democratic tradition.

-People support Trump because he promises to bring certainty to an uncertain situation: many Americans are tired of decades and decades of post-modernist and socialist reforms altering the fabric (natural order) of American society: people are tired of political correctness; tired of feminism; tired of apologizing for past wrongs; tired of empowering historically marginalized groups like gays and blacks; there’s too much democracy, too much liberty, too much change to the natural order of things.
+People support Trump because he promises to bring certainty to an uncertain situation: many Americans are tired of decades and decades of post-modernist and progressivist reforms altering the fabric (natural order) of American society: people are tired of political correctness; tired of feminism; tired of apologizing for past wrongs; tired of empowering historically marginalized groups like gays and African-Americans; there’s too much democracy, too much liberty, too much change to the natural order of things.
 Interestingly, despite Trump’s abrasive style he appealed to people across all sorts of educational, financial and ideological lines.
-According to Marc J. Hetherington and Jonathan Weiler, authors of Authoritarianism and Polarization in American Politics, there is one thing Trump supporters do share in common with one another: they are all favorably disposed to the idea of authoritarianism.
+According to Marc J. Hetherington and Jonathan Weiler, authors of Authoritarianism and Polarization in American Politics, there is one thing Trump supporters do share in common with one another: they are all favorably disposed to the idea of authoritarianism and order.